Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Non-Zero Group Velocity Mismatch

 and where

 This means that exactly one filter (the filter with index $V_k[j]$) output among all the filters contains the signal corrupted by noise, while all other filters put out noise.
 Therefore, we have

-where $(a)$ follows because $X_1^n$ are i.i.d. and because conditioning does not increase entropy; $(b)$ follows from the chain rule and the non-negativity of mutual information (it can be shown that equality holds, see Appendix \ref{sec:sufficient}) ; and $(c)$ holds because $X_1^n$ are i.i.d. and the channel becomes a memoryless time-invariant channel under interference focusing.
+where $(a)$ follows because the $X_k^n$ are i.i.d. and because conditioning does not increase entropy; $(b)$ follows from the chain rule and the non-negativity of mutual information (it can be shown that equality holds, see Appendix \ref{sec:sufficient}) ; and $(c)$ holds because the $X_k^n$ are i.i.d. and the channel becomes a memoryless time-invariant channel under interference focusing.
 It follows from Theorem \ref{theorem:multi-ring} that by using interference focusing, we have

 which implies that $\overline{r}_k \geq 1$ for $k=1,2,3$.
 Hence, the high-power pre-log triple $(1,1,1)$ is achievable.
-We remark that the question of whether all users can simultaneously achieve a low-noise pre-log of 1 is open for both models with and without GVM.
+We again remark that the above analysis generalizes for different power constraints at the transmitters.
+However, the question of whether all users can simultaneously achieve a low-noise pre-log of 1 is open for both models with and without GVM.

-The following example illustrates our receiver structure, and the role that interference focusing plays in choosing its parameters.
+The following (downsized) example illustrates our receiver structure, and the role that interference focusing plays in choosing its parameters.